 - Applications with private dependencies (e.g., private npm modules or private git submodules).

-- Deploying branches that have automated build and deploy enabled.
+- Deploying branches that have continuous integration and deployment (CI/CD) enabled.
 By default, when enabled, Harmonia automatically tests pull requests made to a deploying branch.
 The deploying branch of an environment with automated build and deploy enabled is the

 *-builtversion of the main branch (e.g.,